AusDTO/dta-website/pages/standard/meeting-standard.md

 Services will go through an independent assessment process that is either:

-* <a id="dtoled"></a>a Digital Transformation Agency (DTA) led assessment – for all new and redesigned transactional services that have / will have greater than 50,000 transactions per year (high volume)
+* <a id="dtaled"></a>a Digital Transformation Agency (DTA) led assessment – for all new and redesigned transactional services that have / will have greater than 50,000 transactions per year (high volume)
 * an agency self-assessment
   * for all new and redesigned transactional services that have / will have less than 50,000 transactions per year
   * any information service.

 ### Existing services

-For high volume transactional services that were operating or started redesign before 6 May 2016 you can check how well your service is performing against the Standard by inviting the DTO to do a review by emailing [standard@digital.gov.au](mailto:standard@digital.gov.au).
+For high volume transactional services that were operating or started redesign before 6 May 2016 you can check how well your service is performing against the Standard by inviting the DTA to do a review by emailing [standard@digital.gov.au](mailto:standard@digital.gov.au).

 The DTA reviews of existing services will be similar to the [staged assessment process](/standard/meeting-standard/staged-assessment-process/).
-The DTO will arrange a team of experts to review your service against the Standard and give you recommendations on how you can make your service simpler, clearer and faster.
+The DTA will arrange a team of experts to review your service against the Standard and give you recommendations on how you can make your service simpler, clearer and faster.

 ## Assessment processes